devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Yes, But I was late, so there was no time for the mentor to help me.
 - ❌ Bad: Yes, but I wasn't confident enough to as my stupid question.
 - ❌ Bad: Yes, but there were so many questions and I was too shy to push mine in the middle or to type my question in the zoom chat.
-- ✅ Good: Yes, I joined <mentor_name> call and we discussed the way I can resolve My issue was to check the spelling of my attributes, I checked them all and they are all correct, but it didn't help me to resolve the issue.
+- ✅ Good: Yes, I joined <mentor_name>'s call and we discussed the way I can resolve my issue which was to check the spelling of my attributes.
+I checked them all and they are all correct, but it didn't help me to resolve the issue.

 #### Concise Problem Description and Relevant Context

-> [ Description of the problem ]
+> [ Describe the problem clearly ]

 Your task in this section is to explain what is going against your expectations.
 We strongly recommend recording a loom video (or any other screen recording service that let you share the video URL) demonstrating the circumstances the error happens under.
 This will let mentors and community members reproduce the problem to help you faster.